Kid-Friendly Fun in Michigan: Things to Do in Michigan With Kids

 It may well be one of the most beautiful spots in the world, and you won’t find better beaches or more perfectly aqua blue freshwater anywhere in the country.

 The Sleeping Bear Dunes National Lakeshore is the perfect place for Michigan families to enjoy any activities that require being outdoors.
 Head for dunes and Lake Michigan, for sure, but don’t miss the Crystal River.

-If you have younger children the Crystal River is the perfect place to float down in a kayak or a tube: the water is only as deep as two feet in most places and is safe for all first-time kayakers or tubers.
+If you have younger children, the Crystal River is the perfect place to float down in a kayak or a tube.
+The water is only as deep as two feet in most places, and is safe for most first-time kayakers or tubers.

 Hike up the Sleeping Bear Sand Dune Climb, and then sprint down and jump in the cool Lake Michigan waters to off rinse the sand from your feet.

 PRO-TIP: Relax after a busy day exploring the dunes on a drive through the seven-mile-long Pierce Stocking Drive, home to the iconic Dune Overlook.

 27 Best Michigan Beaches to Explore: Beach Vacation Travel Guide